 - 1. Apply universal design for learning to a class where not every learner has access to a laptop or desktop computer. - 2.
 With educational expertise and training, address unequal access to digital content. - 3.
 Provide digital content in pedagogically sound, equitable and accessible ways. - 4.
 Design for long-term high flexibility to accommodate cohort variety, including learners who want to be able to engage when, where and how they choose. - 5.
 Include human-centred design in the construction of culturally sensitive, accessible, flexible learning.

 Inclusion resources

-LX.lab The UTS Inclusive Practices Team produced a collection of digital resources to support teaching staff with digital accessibility and accessible content formats.
-These resources are freelv available.
+The UTS LX.lab Inclusive Practices Team produced a collection of digital resources to support teaching staff with digital accessible content formats.
+These resources are freely available.

 Hybrid Model United Nations